 Eating paleo coleslaw reminds me of my grandma.
 She was an old-fashioned farmer’s wife and she would always make home-cooked meals from scratch.
 She always needed a main dish, vegetable (usually potatoes since they lived on a potato farm), a salad and dessert.
 I remember we HAD to have dessert every meal, even if it was just something simple like pudding or fruit.
 She often makes coleslaw for the salad and I loved it with fresh cabbage.
 When I first started eating Paleo I really missed eating coleslaw, because I couldn’t eat the mayonnaise and sugar that was in Grandma’s recipe.

 I developed this Paleo coleslaw recipe made with Paleo mayonnaise, and I LOVE it.
 No offense, Grandma.
 I don’t know about you but I absolutely love the flavor of coleslaw salad, especially with barbeque sandwiches.
 There is something about the flavor of coleslaw and BBQ together that I just love.
 I am super excited to do this recipe for you guys.
 This recipe uses carrots and both red and green cabbage.
-Here is a link to the Paleo Mayo recipe that you can use to make this recipe that much better.

 One of the things I like best about Paleo coleslaw is that it’s crunchy, light and cold.
 It’s so good with something hot, like BBQ chicken or pulled pork.
 It has such a good contrast, especially from the tang of the vinegar.